Zgodders207/lecturequest/replit.md

 ## Overview

-LectureQuest is a single-page React application that transforms passive lecture attendance into active learning through gamification.
-Students upload lecture materials (text/PDF), take AI-generated quizzes, and track their progress through an XP-based leveling system with achievements and daily challenges.
+LectureQuest is a multi-user React application that transforms passive lecture attendance into active learning through gamification.
+Students upload lecture materials (text/PDF), take AI-generated quizzes, and track their progress through an XP-based leveling system with 100 achievements, daily challenges, and social competition.

 The application uses an AI-powered quiz generation system (Claude API) to create personalized learning experiences based on lecture content and identified weak areas.